ccy0326-ship-it/WeareGroup31/Team31_DESIGN_DOC.md

 This prevents station records from containing duplicated adjacency information.

 By separating these relationships into dedicated tables, the schema avoids transitive dependencies and reduces data redundancy.

+### 2.4 Password Security

+User passwords are hashed using Argon2 before storage.

+Argon2 is a memory-hard password hashing algorithm that protects against brute-force attacks and rainbow-table attacks.
+Unlike MD5 or SHA-based hashing, Argon2 intentionally increases computational cost and automatically incorporates salting, making it significantly more secure for credential storage.

+The password hashing process is implemented in the authentication functions and ensures that plaintext passwords are never stored in the database.

 ### Summary